2026 FutureProof Program

 Afternoon Tea & Networking

-Exploring insulation performance, moisture management, barrier technologies, and recyclability challenges for cold-chain fibre alternatives.
+Exploring the rapid emergence of fibre alternatives - including insulation performance, moisture management, barrier technologies, and recyclability challenges.

 PANEL: PFAS-Free Packaging — Testing, Thresholds & Transition Pathways